robkorn/ergo-crowdfunding-cli/README.md

 ## Get the Ergo Crowdfunding CLI Tool

 The easiest way to get started is to hop on over to [releases](https://github.com/robkorn/ergo-crowdfunding-cli/releases) and download the precompiled binary for your platform.

-Currently releases target:
+Current release targets:
 - Windows
 - Linux x86
 - Linux ARM